COVID-19 risks

 https://www.ezairyu.mofa.go.jp/tabireg/simple/delete

-For urgent enquiries outside of office hours on weekdays and on holidays, you will be connected to an emergency call reception operator.
+Embassy main phone number: 021-3192-4308 (available 24 hours a day) For urgent matters outside of business hours on weekdays or on holidays, you will be connected to an emergency operator.

 *This email is automatically sent to the email addresses registered in your residence notification, email newsletter, and Tabi-Regi.